-Associate of Arts and Associate of Science Degrees and Baccalaureate Degrees Associate of Science Communication in Teaching
+Associate of Arts and Associate of Science Degrees and Baccalaureate Degrees Associate of Science in Teaching

-Communication 9 hours ENGL 1010 Composition I
+Communication 9 hours ENGL 1010 Composition I3

-Humanities and/or Fine Arts 9 hours ENGL 1010 Composition II
+Humanities and/or Fine Arts 9 hours ENGL 1020 Composition II3

-(at least one course must be in literature) ) notify SPCH 2010 Introduction to Speech Communication
+(at least one course must be in literature) SPCH 2010 Introduction to Speech Communication3

-Social/Behavioral Sciences 6 hours Humanities and/or 1
+Social/Behavioral Sciences 6 hours Humanities and/or

 History 6 hours MUS 1030 Music Appreciation

-Natural Sciences 8 hours or hube Appreciation
+Natural Sciences 8 hours or

 Mathematics 3 hours ART 1030 Art Appreciation3

-Total 41 hours nities General Education elective
+Total 41 hours nities General Education elective3

-1000 41 110/015 ure General Education elective
+Approved Literat rure General Education elective3

-History
+History 6

 HIST 2010 American History I

-or intericult filotory f
+or ·

 HIST 2020 American History II

-or A micricult motory m
+or ·

 HIST 2030 Tennessee History

-ciences
+Behavioral/Social So ciences6

 GEOG 1013 World Geography I

-or
+or 0 1 7

 POLI 1120 Introduction to American Government

 or

 SOCI 1020 General Sociology, Institutions and Society

-Mathematics 8,,
+Mathematics · · · · · · · · · · · · · · · · · · ·

-MATH 1530 Probabillity and Statistics
+MATH 1530 Probabillity and Statistics3

-Natural Science , ,
+Natural Science •

 BIOL 1030/1031 Concepts of Biology w/Lab4

-Concepts of Chemistry w/Lab 4

-Total 41

-\Foreign language courses are an additional requirement for the Associate of Arts (A.A.) and Bachelor of Arts (B.A.) degrees.
+^{}Foreign language courses are an additional requirement for the Associate of Arts (A.A.) and Bachelor of Arts (B.A.) degrees.
 The B.A. degree requires proficiency in a foreign language equivalent to completion of two years of college-level work.
-The A.A. degree requires proficiency in a foreign language equivalent to completion of two years of college-level work.
+The A.A. degree requires proficiency in a foreign language equivalent to completion of one year of college-level work.